Wait! Don’t throw out it out! Here’s a simple solution for how to rescue bread dough when you forgot to add the yeast.

 Me: “Whew!
 We’ve got time.
 I’ve done the same thing several times myself, so call me, and I’ll walk you through it.
 We can probably save it.”

 Yes, I’ve made this mistake a few times.

-I’ve also left out the salt (tastes boring), the sugar (not good for cinnamon roll dough), and miscounted the cups of flour I put into the bread machine.
+I’ve also left out the salt (tastes boring), the sugar (not the worst thing), and miscounted the cups of flour I put into the bread machine.

-That mistake is easy to remedy when you open the lid to check the dough.
+Leaving out the flour is easy to remedy when you open the lid to check.
+(See video below.)
 Add more flour one tablespoon at a time until it looks right.
 The dough should stick to the side, then pull away cleanly.

 Keep mixing/kneading until the yeast mixture disappears and is completely incorporated into the bread dough.
 It is not necessary to redo the entire kneading process.

 At this point, you can unplug the machine and remove the bread dough from the bread machine pan into a large mixing bowl.
 Cover loosely with a tea towel or shower cap and set in a cozy warm place to rise until double.
 Proceed with the original recipe.